Demonstrators pressure Newsom on single-payer healthcare system at state party’s convention

-(KTXL) — A group of demonstrators in favor of Medicare for all Californians attempted to shout down Governor Gavin Newsom as he spoke briefly at the California Democratic Convention Saturday.
+(KTXL) — A group of demonstrators in favor of Medicare for all Californians pressed Governor Gavin Newsom on a campaign promise as he spoke briefly at the California Democratic Convention Saturday.

 After an introduction from his wife Jennifer Siebel Newsom, Gov. Newsom took the stage on the second full day of his party’s state convention in Los Angeles for a roughly five-minute speech during which he struck out at Republican leaders in red states.